-Objects are a way to group related variables and functions in a single container.
-In other words, an object is an entity that encapsulates data and functionality.
+OBJECTS are a way to group related variables and functions into a single container.
+That is, an entity that encapsulates data and functionality.

-You can think of an objects as an “evolved version” of a struct, which adds additional features.
-Primarily, it adds that objects have functions.
+You can imagine an OBJECT as an “evolved version” of a STRUCT, which adds additional features.
+Mainly, it adds that objects have functions.

 - stringmodel